 If you have Outlook 2010 or other latest MS Outlook version installed in your system, you may not find the OST Integrity Check tool.
 If a particular folder has synchronization issues, you just need to synchronize that folder again in the Microsoft Outlook application that you’re running.
 For doing this, simply right click on the folder and go to Properties.
 And after that, click Clear Offline Items and click ok.
 Look out for the Send/Receive tab in the Outlook 2010 ribbon and click it.
 Next, click Update folder option.

-Another alternative to resolve synchronization is to reconstruct your .ost file right from the scratch.
-For this, you will need to delete the existing .ost file.
-Next, prompt Outlook to download the information again from the Exchange Server for offline usage.
+Another option to resolve synchronization issues is to recreate your .ost file from the beginning.
+To do this, you'll need to delete the existing .ost file and then instruct Outlook to download the information once more from the Exchange Server for offline usage.

-Recently, one of our esteemed clients asked our team of technical experts that when he was trying to execute OST file synchronization in Microsoft Outlook, he got an error message with the details – “The operation failed due to a registry/installation problem”.
+Recently, one of our valued clients approached our team of technical experts with a query.
+They encountered an error message while attempting to perform OST file synchronization in Microsoft Outlook, which read, 'The operation failed due to a registry/installation problem.

-Within no time, our executives recommended to download the trial version of the software Kernel for OST to PST Converter tool.
-The software utility not only helped the client regain their lost data but also helped them in extracting information from damaged/corrupt databases without disturbing the hierarchy of mailboxes and integrity of data.
+Promptly, our team advised the client to download the trial version of Kernel for OST to PST Converter tool.
+This software not only assisted the client in recovering their lost data but also proved effective in extracting information from damaged or corrupt databases while preserving the hierarchy of mailboxes and data integrity.

-If you’re also looking to restore your precious business emails that have been lost due to any reason, you can purchase the fully licensed version of the software.
-This OST to PST converter tool also offers its users to try it for a limited period of time without any charges.
+If you are seeking to recover your valuable business emails lost for any reason, consider acquiring the fully licensed version of this software.
+Additionally, the OST to PST converter tool offers users the opportunity to try it for a limited time at no cost.